Children in Entertainment

 How do rehearsals affect licences?

-Rehearsals do not count towards the total number of days permitted but if absence is required from school this will need to be authorised by the Head Teacher.
+Rehearsals taking place from the first to the last day of the performance period will require a licence and count towards the total number of days permitted.
+If absence is required from school for a rehearsal this will need to be authorised by the Head Teacher.

 What must accompany a Licence Application?